MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eaime.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to turn off the ability to use a custom dictionary.

 If you enable this policy setting, you cannot add, edit, and delete words in the custom dictionary either with GUI tools or APIs.
 A word registered in the custom dictionary before enabling this policy setting can continue to be used for conversion.